Khyber Pass: History

-Current conflicts
+The area of the Khyber Pass has been connected with a counterfeit arms industry that makes various types of weapons known to gun collectors as Khyber Pass copies using local steel and blacksmiths' forges.
+To the north of the Khyber Pass lies the country of the Shalmani tribe and Mullagori tribe.
+To the south is Afridi Tirah, while the inhabitants of villages in the Pass itself are Afridi clansmen.
+Throughout the centuries, Pashtun clans, particularly the Afridis and the Afghan Shinwari, have regarded the Pass as their own preserve and have levied a toll on travellers for safe conduct.
+Since this has long been their main source of income, resistance to challenges to the Shinwari's authority has often been fierce.

+Recent history

 During the War in Afghanistan, the Khyber Pass was a major route for resupplying military armament and food to NATO forces in the Afghan theater of conflict since the US started the invasion of Afghanistan in 2001.
-Almost 80 percent of the NATO and US supplies that were brought in by road were transported through the Khyber Pass.
+Almost 80% of the NATO and US supplies that were brought in by road were transported through the Khyber Pass.
 It was also used to transport civilians from the Afghan side to the Pakistani one.
 Until the end of 2007, the route had been relatively safe, since the tribes living there (mainly the Afridi, a Pashtun tribe) were paid by the Pakistani government to keep the area safe.
-However, after that year, the Taliban began to control the region, and so wider tensions started to exist in their political relationship.

-Since the end of 2008, supply convoys and depots in this western part had increasingly come under attack by elements from or supposedly sympathetic to the Pakistani Taliban.

 In January 2009, Pakistan sealed off the bridge as part of a military offensive against Taliban guerrillas.
 This military operation was mainly focused on Jamrud, a district on the Khyber road.
 The target was to “dynamite or bulldoze homes belonging to men suspected of harboring or supporting Taliban militants or carrying out other illegal activities”.
-The result meant that more than 70 people were arrested and 45 homes were destroyed.
-In addition, two children and one woman were killed.
-As a response, in early February 2009, Taliban insurgents cut off the Khyber Pass temporarily by blowing up a key bridge.